 Education in Wales.

 *Department for the Economy (DfE)

-Our collectively powerful approach to supporting young adult mental health in the UK is underpinned by special relationships and partnerships with individuals and organisations who gift their advice, guidance and time to shape our strategy and enable us to deliver our annual challenges.
+Our collectively powerful approach to supporting young adult mental health in the UK is underpinned by special relationships and partnerships with individuals and organisations who gift their advice, guidance and time to shape our strategy and enable us to deliver our annual BRIT Challenges.

 We are sincerely grateful for this invaluable gifted support from across the Charity, Education, Sport and Business communities.
 The British Inspiration Trust saves hundreds of thousands of pounds every year in staff costs and funding external professional services due to the kindness and generosity of our friends and advisors.

 Listed below, and grouped in specific areas of our strategy, are just a few of the many supporters who have made our work possible;

 John de Pury

 Professor Sir Simon Wessely